Developer Richard Hosey Comes Home and Gives Back

 “I’ve always been a big fan of the city and thought it had a lot of promise,” he says.
 “I was just looking for the opportunity to come back.”

 That opportunity finally came in 2008 when Hosey’s employer, Bank of America, acquired a regional bank in Detroit, giving Hosey an opportunity to move home.
 As he returned, the financial crash was just getting underway, and Detroit was inching closer and closer to rock bottom.
-Although he was dismayed by what he saw, the optimist in him saw opportunity.
+Although he was dismayed by what he saw, the optimist in him saw an opportunity.

 “Some of the corruption and policies that had been plaguing the city were being cleared, and it provided a basis for us to grow,” he says.